 Intro

-Rock Mapper is able to georeference rock face photographs as well as LiDAR scans in 3D space using:
+Rock Mapper is able to georeference rock face photographs and 3D LiDAR scans using following options:

 Workflow